 - One episode of Pokémon has the Pokéathlon, which was probably put in there to promote the HeartGold and SoulSilver version that the player can compete in.

-- Point Break: Excuse is the surfers are robbing banks to fund their activity and an FBI agent goes undercover to infiltrate the group.
+- Point Break (1991) (and its 2015 remake): The excuse is that the surfers are robbing banks to fund their activity, and an FBI agent goes undercover to infiltrate the group.
+Although not the first, it is probably the most imitated example regarding films in this genre.

 - The Fast and the Furious:

-- First movie: Excuse is the street racers are hijacking shipment trucks to fund their activity and a cop goes undercover to infiltrate the group.
+- The Fast and the Furious (2001): The excuse is that the street racers are hijacking shipment trucks to fund their activity, and a cop goes undercover to infiltrate the group.

-- Second movie: Excuse is same undercover cop and an ex-convict become street racers in order to get hired as drivers for a drug lord so they can infiltrate his operation.
+- 2 Fast 2 Furious: The excuse is that the same undercover cop and an ex-convict become street racers in order to get hired as drivers for a drug lord so they can infiltrate his operation.

-- Third movie: Excuse is a street racing teenager sent to his US Navy dad stationed in Japan wrecks a yakuza drifter's car and he must work as his errand boy until he pays his car.
+- The Fast and the Furious: Tokyo Drift: The excuse is that a street-racing teenager sent to his US Navy dad stationed in Japan wrecks a yakuza drifter's car, and he must work as his errand boy until he pays his car.

-- Fourth movie: Same as the second (different drug lord) and the added twist that Don is also going undercover on his own initiative to get revenge on the man who killed his girlfriend.
+- Fast & Furious: Same as the second (different drug lord), with the added twist that Don is also going undercover on his own initiative to get revenge on the man who killed his girlfriend.
+From that point onwards things go so off the rails in Serial Escalation that the series essentially becomes G.I.
+Joe with a car chase gimmick.

-- Drop Zone: Excuse is some people want to break into the DEA office to find out all their undercover agents.
-It turns out Washington DC is a free drop zone for skydivers on one day (hard to say if this was ever true - certainly not after 9/11), so they use that to sneak into the building.
+- Drop Zone: The excuse is that some people want to break into the DEA office to find out all their undercover agents.
+It turns out Washington DC is a free drop zone for skydivers on one day (hard to say if this was ever true — certainly not after 9/11), so they use that to sneak into the building.

 - Surf Ninjas: How is surfing supposed to help you stop evil?
 When you use it to invade the island where the stronghold of a despotic dictator is located.